Microbiome and cancer: what we know and what is emerging

 Last week I popped some poo in the post.
 Not something I necessarily thought I’d be sharing with you all.
 But this blog is all about the power in poo and how we need to understand it better.

 Our bodies are home to trillions of microbes, bacteria, fungi, parasites and viruses collectively known as the microbiota.
 Where they gather is called a microbiome.
-The gut microbiome is especially interesting because of its links to digestion, immunity and, increasingly, cancer.
+The gut microbiome is especially important due to its links with digestion, immunity and, increasingly, cancer.

-Large research projects, including the US-based ‘Gut Project’ are using advanced genetic tools to explore how these microbes influence health.
+Large research projects like the US-based ‘Gut Project’ are using advanced genetic tools to explore how these microbes influence health.
 The most accessible way to study them?
 You guessed it, poo.

-Immunotherapy has changed the way we treat cancers, but not everyone responds.
+Immunotherapy has transformed cancer care, but not everyone responds.
 A person's microbiome might explain why.

-Certain bacteria seem to support a better immune response, possibly by interacting with T cells, a key part of the immune system.
-Early studies in humans suggest that people with particular gut bacteria respond better to treatment.
+Certain gut bacteria seem to support a better immune response, possibly by interacting with T cells.
+Early studies suggest that people with particular gut bacteria respond better to treatment.

-Trials are now exploring whether adjusting the microbiome through diet, antibiotics or probiotics could improve these outcomes.
-Even timing of treatment might make a difference, as the microbiome shifts throughout the day based on eating patterns.
+Trials are now exploring whether adjusting the microbiome through diet, antibiotics or probiotics could improve outcomes.
+Even the timing of treatment might matter, as the microbiome shifts throughout the day based on eating patterns.

 Managing side effects